cloudops/ReLVHDoISCSISR/README.md

 `device-config:resign=true` flag .
 The following steps are involved:

-1. **LVM Resign:** The first step is to resignatre the LVM volumes, We generate unique ids for the LVM physcial volume, volume group and volume groups present in the LVM volume group.
+1. **LVM Resign:** The first step is to resignatre the LVM volumes, We generate unique ids for the LVM physcial volume, volume group and logical volumes present in the LVM volume group.

 1. **SR Metadata Resign:** Once the LVM resignature is complete, we activate